cange/namespace-js/README.md

 ```

 ## Deployment
 A node module package will be published by setting a new version.
+(Make sure you are login in npm registry)
 ```shell
 npm version <version> -m '%s – <reason>'
 ```